Family Therapy For Substance Use Disorder Treatment

 Research shows that online family therapy can be an effective way to work through a variety of mental health conditions.
 In the online environment, a therapist can implement several family therapy techniques to engage and involve family members and provide support for the individual with SUD.

 Although all family therapy sessions and techniques may be slightly different, there are a few things that you might expect during a session.
 In the beginning, the therapist may begin by assessing the family as a whole.
 This can include asking for each person’s thoughts or feelings about a topic and understanding each member’s history within the family.
 The therapist may begin to drill down on certain topics or areas of contention.
-The goal here is to generally understand how a family is functioning and interacting with each other and how this is impacting the person with SUD.
+The goal is to understand how a family functions and interacts with each other and how this impacts the person with SUD.

 After a general assessment, the therapist may formulate a treatment plan or try various strategies to build connections or to understand the family dynamics better.
 A therapist may ask the family to engage in role-playing, write letters to one another, or engage in collaborative problem-solving to help family members learn how to communicate and work with each other.
 At the end of a session, a therapist may assign homework or materials to help continue the work outside of therapy.